Fraud & Scams

 How to avoid government imposter scams

 Never answer calls from unknown numbers.
-Let voicemail or the answering machine pick up because most crooks won’t leave a message.
+Let calls go to voicemail because most crooks won’t leave a message.
 They want to connect with their victims in real time.

-Never click on an attachment or hyperlink found in an e-mail or text.
+Never click on an attachment or link in an e-mail or text.
 The attachment could download a virus or malware on your device.
 And links could take you to fake websites that might request your personal or account information.

 What to do if you’re a victim of a government imposter scam?

 The first thing you need to do is reduce the financial damage.
-It’s also vital to prevent identity theft and medical identity theft in the future.
+It’s also vital to prevent identity theft and medical identity theft in the future by taking these steps.

 Credit or debit card payments.
 Contact the bank, credit union or card issuer to ask that the transaction be reversed.